 Empanadas de calabaza or pumpkin empanadas are quite popular around the holidays.
 While I would normally make the dough from scratch, these past few weeks have been incredibly busy and I needed a shortcut.

 This easy empanada filling is made with canned pumpkin.
 Taking a few shortcuts is what makes this recipe extra easy and super quick.

 I also used store-bought empanada discs that you can find in the freezer section of the grocery store.
 Sometimes, we all need a break and this was mine.

-I’m not going to lie and say that store bought dough is better than homemade, of course it’s not.
+I’m not going to lie and say that store bought dough is better than a homemade pumpkin empanada recipe from scratch, of course it’s not.
 But, if you want empanadas and making dough just isn’t a possibility (or desire) than store-bought will do the trick.

 Also, canned pumpkin is just fine if you don’t want to roast a pumpkin to make the filling.
 Instead of taking a few hours to make these, they were done from start to finish pretty quickly.